 I got to meet a lot of drivers while I was working in this job.

-Here I am with Al Unser, Sr. He gave me and my co-workers a ride around the Indianapolis Motor Speedway, where they race the Indy 500.
+Here I am with Al Unser, Sr. He gave me a ride around the Indianapolis Motor Speedway, where they race the Indy 500.

 After the tours were done for the morning, I would help out in the Hospitality Tent.